 Recognizing Impairment in the Workplace for Florida Nurses

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to recognize and understand how to respond appropriately to signs and behaviors that may be associated with impairment in the workplace.
-Specific learning objectives include:
+Specific learning objectives to address potential knowledge gaps include:

 - Identify risk factors and signs of impairment in the workplace.

-- Analyze barriers to early identification of impaired nurses.
+- Discuss barriers to early identification of impaired nurses.

 - Understand regulatory mandates that govern discipline and treatment of impaired nurses in Florida.